-Dutch PM cleans up after spilling coffee; Twitterati wonder what would have Indian politicians done
+Dutch PM cleans up after spilling coffee; Twitterati wonder what Indian politicians would have done

-Dutch Prime Minister Mark Rutte is in news after he spilled a coffee and cleaned it on his own, without waiting for the Parliament’s cleaning staff to get going.
-That people across the world are lauding the PM for this, on the other hand, also gives a glimpse of the elitist mentality many of our political leaders project.
+Dutch Prime Minister Mark Rutte is in the news after he spilled coffee and cleaned it on his own, without waiting for the Parliament’s cleaning staff to get going.
+People across the world are lauding the PM for this, and on the other hand, it also gives a glimpse of the elitist mentality that other political leaders project.

 Nevertheless, the video of the Netherlands PM cleaning the spilled coffee with a mop, while the cleaners cheer him, has gone viral.
-He has a bunch of files in one hand and a foam cup of coffee in the other which he drops while walking.
-His humility has definitely won hearts worldwide, with Coack Vikram, one Twitter user, correlating him with the attitude of Indian politicians and business leaders.
-“How many of us even know the name of the janitor who daily cleans our office toilets?” he further asks.
+In the 34-second clip, he has a bunch of files in one hand and a foam cup of coffee in the other — which he accidentally drops while walking.

+His humility has definitely won hearts worldwide, with Coach Vikram — whose Twitter handle is @CoachVikram — correlating him with the attitude of Indian politicians and business leaders.
+“How many of us even know the name of the janitor who daily cleans our office toilets?” he further asked.

 Dutch Prime Minister Mark Rutte dropped his coffee cup today in Parliament, then cleaned up the mess himself under loud cheers of the Parliament’s cleaners. pic.twitter.com/hHhcP24YHQ